Quickstart

 Usage

-There are mainly two ways to use the library.
-The first is by creating a new Reader object, with the URI as the argument, and then calling the GetArticle method to obtain the extracted Article.
-The second one is by using one of the static methods ParseArticle of Reader directly, to return an Article.
-Both ways are available also through an async method, called respectively GetArticleAsync and ParseArticleAsync.
+There are two main ways to use the library.
+The first involves creating a new Reader object, using the URI as the argument, and then calling the GetArticle method to obtain the extracted Article.
+The second uses the static method ParseArticle of the Reader class directly to return an Article.
+Both approaches are also available via async methods, named GetArticleAsync and ParseArticleAsync respectively.

-If the extraction fails, the returned Article object will have the field IsReadable set to false.
+If the extraction fails, the returned Article object will have the IsReadable field set to false.

 Getting Images